Inside: What are your expectations for the Holidays? Do you set unrealistic expectations and then get disappointed? Here are 8 tips for you this year!

 Our families and friends will disappoint; the perfect holiday is only found in the paintings of Norman Rockwell.

-Tips to Overcome our Expectations and Find Contentment in Our Holiday
+Tips to Overcome our Expectations for the Holidays and Find Contentment in Our Holiday

 - Don’t place expectations on others.